includeos/includeos.org/_src/_posts/2017-11-29-introducing-nacl.md

 categories: [feature]
 hero: /assets/img/posts/squirrel-493790_640.jpg
 author-image: /assets/img/authors/annika.jpg
-summary: "Live update allows you to upgrade IncludeOS applications without downtime"
+summary: "NaCl is configuration language for IncludeOS that allows you to express firewall rules in a easy and efficient manner."
 ---

 IncludeOS now has a routing firewall built into it.
 It is, like everything else we do, implemented in C++.
 Initially, we thought we would write firewall and routing rules in C++.
 Writing code isn’t ideal, however, as people aren’t interested in programming C++ just to open a port or allow a new host access to the network.
 We needed a level of abstraction to provide some ease of use to our product.
 So, how do you define a new language for configuring a unikernel firewall?